 Branches and Fairy Lights

-A Christmas tree hung on the wall is an amazing space saver—you’ll be free from constantly running into a tree set up in the middle of a room.
-This wall tree is particularly magical, made up of natural tree branches, fairy lights and whimsical ornaments in a soft color palette.
-Pieces of twine bring it all together, creating a one-piece wall hanging.Continue to 3 of 15 below.
+A Christmas tree hung on the wall is a fantastic space saver—you’ll be free from constantly running into a tree set up in the middle of a room.
+This wall tree is particularly magical, made up of natural tree branches, fairy string lights, and whimsical ornaments in a soft color palette.
+Pieces of twine bring it all together, creating a one-piece wall hanging.Continue to 2 of 30 below.

 A Stack of Books

-This tree is tailor-made for all those literary lovers out there, or those who have extensive collections of vintage books.
+This tree is tailor-made for all those literature lovers out there or those with extensive collections of vintage books.
 Stack some of your favorite tomes in varying sizes to make a tree shape.
 Place them on top of a galvanized metal bucket to give it a base, and finish with a string of fairy lights and a star.
-Similarly-hued books create a cohesive effect.Continue to 5 of 15 below.
+Similarly hued books create a cohesive effect.Continue to 3 of 30 below.

 Butcher Paper and Paint

-For an alternative tree with a farmhouse look, use a large piece of butcher paper as a backdrop for a white, painted tree.
-Pine trees are fairly easy to reproduce.
+For an alternative tree with a farmhouse look, use a sheet of butcher paper as a backdrop for a white, painted tree.
+Pine trees are relatively easy to reproduce.
 Just paint long, wispy strokes along a trunk, then once it’s dry, hang it on the wall using a piece of twine.
-A bit of garland will make your tree artwork look extra-joyful.Continue to 6 of 15 below.
+A bit of garland will make your tree artwork look extra-joyful.Continue to 4 of 30 below.

 A Dress Form

-A metal dress form is reimagined as a Christmas tree, complete with white string lights and a marquee-style star.
-Whether it’s a vintage find or purchased from HomeGoods, a dress form is certainly an unexpected Christmas tree, making for a perfect conversation piece at holiday gatherings.Continue to 7 of 15 below.
+The form of a metal dress is reimagined as a Christmas tree, complete with white string lights and a marquee-style star.
+Whether a vintage find or purchased from HomeGoods, a dress form is undoubtedly an unexpected Christmas tree, making for a perfect conversation piece at holiday gatherings.Continue to 5 of 30 below.